apache/samza/docs/startup/preview/index.md

 The [architecture](#architecture) section above provided an overview of the layers that enable the flexible deployment model.
 As you can see embedded mode comes into the picture at the *deployment* layer.
 The deployment layer also includes assignment of input partitions to the available processors.

-There are two types of partition assignment models:
+There are two types of partition assignment models which are controlled with the *job.coordinator.factory* in configuration:

 #### External Partition Management
 With external partition management, Samza doesn’t manage the partitioning by itself.
 Instead it uses a `PassthroughJobCoordinator` which honors whatever mapping is provided by the [SystemStreamPartitionGrouper](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/container/grouper/stream/SystemStreamPartitionGrouper.html).
 There are two common patterns for external partition management: